Keyboard shortcuts

 One caveat: the block scan is forward-only and only matches outputs paying exposed addresses.
 A payment to an address that becomes exposed only after its funding block was scanned (out-of-order funding deep into the gap, with a small transparent_gap_limit) is missed until a from-seed rescan. transparent_initial_scan (below) is the mitigation; automatic reconciliation against the node's address index is not yet implemented.

-This is the most revealing kind of send (recipient, amount, and funding inputs all public), hence the explicit opt-in.
-Under the default policy (AllowRevealedRecipients) a transparent-only wallet's send still fails with -6 (insufficient funds): transparent UTXOs are never selected as inputs.
-(Paying to a transparent recipient from shielded funds works under the default policy, with shielded change; FullPrivacy and AllowRevealedAmounts reject transparent recipients with -8.)
+Under the default policy (AllowRevealedRecipients) a transparent source is refused with -4, naming the rung that would allow it, and a transparent-only wallet's sendtoaddress/sendmany fails -6: those methods only ever select shielded notes.
+Paying to a transparent recipient from shielded funds works under the default policy, with shielded change; FullPrivacy and AllowRevealedAmounts reject transparent recipients with -8.

 Because librustzcash's high-level transfer API funds payments from shielded notes only and has no persistent transparent-change form, zecd builds the fully-transparent transaction itself: greedy ZIP-317-aware coin selection over the wallet's spendable transparent UTXOs, recipient plus change outputs, signed with the account's derived transparent keys, then recorded through the normal sent-transaction path (spent UTXOs are locked against double-spend and the transaction rides the rebroadcast loop).